naphteine/brandkit/README.md

 4. Start the development server: `yarn run dev`
 5. Open your browser and visit: `http://localhost:3000`

+## Project Structure

+- `/pages`: Contains the application's pages and routing logic.
+- `/components`: Includes reusable React components used throughout the project.
+- `/styles`: Houses global styles and Tailwind CSS configuration files.
+- `/public`: Stores static assets.

 ## Technologies Used

 - Next.js 13
 - React
+- TypeScript
 - CSS Modules

+## Roadmap

+- Color Scheme Generation
-- TypeScript
+- Logo Generation

 ## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvement, please submit a pull request or open an issue on the GitHub repository.
+This is a private project.
+If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository.

+## License

+This project is licensed under the [MIT License](./LICENSE).